 Find lodging near Steamboat Springs

 The Palm Tree Music Festival is a two-day outdoor celebration that brings top house DJs and electronic dance music to Aspen Snowmass, framed by its iconic alpine peaks.
-Friday’s headliners are Calvin Harris and Sammy Virji, followed by Kygo and Mau P on Saturday night.
-Spend your days exploring one of Aspen’s four legendary mountains, then shift into full après mode – doors open at 2:30 p.m.
-MT.
-Last year sold out completely, so be sure to lock in tickets and lodging early.
+Spend your days exploring one of Aspen’s four legendary mountains, then shift into full après mode.
+Last year’s featured artists included Calvin Harris and Kygo.
+Palm Tree Music Fest is set to return to Aspen for the 26/27 ski season, with exact dates and headliners coming soon.

 Best For: EDM fans, ravers, festival lovers